VC deal flow management strategies and best practices

 How top VC firms manage deal flow with a relationship intelligence CRM

-Let’s look at two specific ways top firms are using deal flow management software like Affinity, to manage and organize deal flow:
+Let’s look at two specific ways top firms use deal flow management software, like Affinity, to manage and organize deal flow.

 Centralize inbound deal flow

-If your firm has a strong track record, and your team is effectively managing and using their network, chances are they're getting bombarded with introductions and one-pagers on companies that are seeking investors.
+If your firm has a strong track record and your team is effectively managing and using its network, chances are they’re getting bombarded with introductions and one-pagers on companies seeking investors.
 With so many emails, it can be tough to sift through the noise and ensure that valuable information is not lost.

-Connecting your email inbox and contact information with a deal flow management tool centralizes all of the communication related to your most important deals automatically so you never miss out on valuable pieces of information.
+Connecting your email inbox and contact information with a deal flow management tool centralizes all communication related to your most important deals automatically, so you never miss out on valuable information.

 Improve collaborative work